qiyuxinlin/FusionRAG/doc/en/api/server/website.md

 ### 1.1.
 Compiling the Web Code

-Before you can compile the web code, make sure you have **npm** installed.
+Before you can compile the web code, make sure you have installed [Node.js](https://nodejs.org) version 18.3 or higher

 Once npm is installed, navigate to the `ktransformers/website` directory: